A Fourier integral formula for logarithmic energy: Introduction and main result

 \section{Introduction and main result}

 The notions of logarithmic potential and logarithmic energy play a central role in potential theory in particular in dimension two as well as in free probability.
 Recommended introductions are \cite{Landkof} and \cite{Ransford} for the classical theory and \cite{MS} for the more recent theory of free probability.
 We consider arbitrary dimension $n \in \N$ and write $\mathcal{M}(\R^n)$ for the set of all complex Borel measures on $\R^{n}$ and $\mathcal{M}_+(\R^n)$ for the subset of nonnegative $\mu$.
-Moreover, with $|\mu|$ denoting the total variation of $\mu \in \mathcal{M}(\R^n)$ and $|x|$ denoting the euclidean norm of $x \in \R$ we write $\mathcal{M}_{0}(\R^{n})$ for set of all $\mu \in \mathcal{M}(\R^n)$ with
+With $|\mu|$ denoting the total variation of $\mu \in \mathcal{M}(\R^n)$ and $|x|$ denoting the euclidean norm of $x \in \R^n$ we write